ShazidMorshed14/ShazidMorshed14/README.md

 - 🌱 I’m currently learning **Next js , React Native and Flutter**

-- 👨‍💻 All of my projects are available at [https://shazidmorshed.netlify.app/](https://shazidmorshed.netlify.app/)
+- 👨‍💻 Some of my personal projects are available at [https://shazidmorshed.netlify.app/](https://shazidmorshed.netlify.app/)

 - 💬 Ask me about **react , next js and mern stack**